Ideas to go Slavery Free

 Here are some potential actions to commit to this year:

 Safeguarding training – if you’re a Parish or Diocesan Safeguarding Officer, attending one of our safeguarding training sessions will give you the tools and knowledge to recognise and respond to issues relating to modern slavery.
 Find out more about our safeguarding training and sign-up to one of our courses.

-Slavery-proof your social action projects – there are often many vulnerable people at your church’s foodbanks, nightshelter and even Mum & Baby drop-in centres.
-Some of the people using your social action projects may be victims of modern slavery and exploitation, or they could be places where traffickers recruit potential victims.
+Slavery-proof your social action projects – there are often many vulnerable people at church food banks, night shelters and even Mum & Baby drop-in centres.
+Some of the people using your social action projects may be victims of modern slavery and exploitation or could be targeted and recruited by traffickers whilst attending your project.
 Think about what safeguards you could implement to slavery-proof your social action project.
+We have a range of awareness-raising posters that you can order for free and display at your social action project.

 Ensure that the hire of your church premises reflects good safeguarding practice – the Parish Safeguarding Handbook has an appendix that includes a Model Safeguarding Provision that can be attached to any Hire of Church Premises Agreement.
 This means that anyone hiring your church premises is required to ensure that children, young people and vulnerable adults are protected at all times.

 Interrogate the supply chain – with the cost of living crisis squeezing our finances, it can be hard to commit to only purchasing Fairtrade products.
 However, companies want to satisfy their consumers so let them know how important a Slavery Free supply chain is to you - you can write to them or contact them on social media.
 If you’re hiring a contractor or cleaning staff, look out for tell-tell signs (such as only accepting cash) that their employer may be exploiting them.
 If you are concerned that someone in your church is a victim of labour exploitation, report it to your Parish Safeguarding Officer.